MicrosoftDocs/semantic-kernel-docs/samples/dotnet/14-Create-ChatGPT-Plugin/MathPlugin/README.md

-# Semantic Kernel ChatGPT plugin starter
+# Semantic Kernel OpenAI plugin starter

-This project provides starter code to create a ChatGPT plugin.
+This project provides starter code to create a OpenAI plugin.
 It includes the following components:

 - An endpoint that serves up an ai-plugin.json file for ChatGPT to discover the plugin
 - A generator that automatically converts prompts into prompt endpoints
 - The ability to add additional native functions as endpoints to the plugin

-To learn more about using this starter, see the Semantic Kernel documentation that describes how to [create a ChatGPT plugin](https://learn.microsoft.com/en-us/semantic-kernel/agents/chatgpt-plugins).
+To learn more about using this starter, see the Semantic Kernel documentation that describes how to [create a OpenAI plugin](https://learn.microsoft.com/en-us/semantic-kernel/agents/chatgpt-plugins).

 ## Prerequisites